LDiazN/ldiazn.github.io/_posts/2023-07-30-torus-cpp-en.md

 * `this_thread::sleep_for(X)` is used to put the **main thread** to sleep for a specified amount of time.
 * `chrono::milliseconds(X)` represents an interval of X milliseconds.
-* We choose **30** milliseconds because if we want 30 FPS, then each iteration should last approximately 0.030 (1/30) seconds or 30 milliseconds.
+* We choose **30** milliseconds because if we want 30 FPS, then each iteration should last approximately 0.033 (1/30) seconds, ~30 milliseconds.
 To simplify this program, we will assume that the main loop is always instantaneous.
 * This line is added at the end of the ***main loop*** to ensure that the program waits a bit after printing the current frame.

 Later, we will need a way to know how much time has passed since the start of the application to be able to perform operations that depend on time.
 For this reason, we will also use a variable to accumulate the time that has elapsed since the start.
 Consider the following code fragment: